 Or, do like the Greeks and sprinkle with chopped walnuts (more protein!) and a drizzle of honey.
 A one-cup serving of Greek yogurt provides up to 18 grams of protein.

 7. A Glass of Milk

-Who says a glass of milk can’t be a snack?
-Sometimes it’s just the thing to get you to your next meal without filling your stomach too much.
-Cow’s milk and soy milk both provide 8 grams of protein per cup.
+Who says a glass of milk can't be a snack?
+Sometimes, if it's pretty close to your next meal, this works to get you there without filling your stomach too much.
+Cow's milk and soy milk both provide 8 grams of protein per cup.

 9. Tuna and Crackers

 Water-packed tuna spooned onto crackers is a quick and easy way to get a boost of protein.
 Or, replace the crackers with slices of cucumber for a lower-carb option.
 A 3-ounce serving of canned tuna serves up a mighty 22 grams of protein.

 Not just for breakfast!
 Chia pudding is a great make-ahead snack that's loaded with protein and heart-healthy omega-3 fatty acids.